sdom2/portfolio/README.md

   - Analyzed phonetic data for dialectal equity in automatic speech recognition
   - Tested new NLP algorithms (Python)
   - Advised on hispanic linguistics during early development of Spanish voice engine
+  - Wrote documentation for Spanish phonemic coverage/dialectal variance in preparation for data collection (IPA, XSAMPA)
   - Researched and [wrote about bilingualism](https://www.soapboxlabs.com/blog/spanish-voice-engine-bilingual-speech-tech/) and equity in speech AI

 - Programmer and Web Design Intern, Curve10 consultancy